Introduction to String in PowerShell

 Conclusion

 String operation is frequently used in PowerShell scripting as it is easy to perform an operation on the number of lines and extract the data.
 In PowerShell, most outputs are in String format or can be converted into a string.
-There is another Pipeline cmdlet Select-String which effectively works on string operation when there is a large extract of data through the Get-Content or XML.
+Another Pipeline cmdlet Select-String, effectively works on string operation when there is extensive data extraction through the Get-Content or XML.

 Recommended Articles